 The toolbar is only visible for fluorescent slides.
-The toolbar enables you to toggle between which fluorescence channels are shown and adjust their brightness or color.
+Use the toolbar to toggle between which fluorescence channels are shown and adjust their brightness or color.

-For Fluorescent imagery, the Layer Toolbar will show one button for each filter used during the scan.
+For Fluorescent imagery, the Layer Toolbar will show one button for each component layer.
 (See Figure 3.24.)